Home

 HIRRA AGM Appreciations

-Extra special appreciation for the many volunteers:
+Special appreciation for the many volunteers:

-~Continuing Executive members (Jeff and Patrick)
+~Continuing Executive members Jeff, Patrick and Ted.

-~And FIFTY EIGHT other volunteers who serve on HIRRA Committees and appointments.
+~Fifty-eight other volunteers who serve on HIRRA Committees and appointments.

-There are still NINE vacancies (2nd Vice President on the Executive, and openings on five Committees: Hall, Comfort Stations, Recycling, Emergency Preparedness, Fall Fair)
+There are still eight vacancies (2nd Vice President and Secretary on the Executive, and openings on five Committees: Comfort Stations, Recycling, Hall, Emergency Preparedness).
+Contact the HIRRA office (office@hirra.ca or 5-1131) for more information or to become a member.

 In partnership with the Comox Valley Regional District (CVRD), volunteers on HIRRA Committees manage and oversee these tax-funded services: